jennalau/gradr/README.md

 # gradr

-An interactive grade tracker and GPA calculator for students
+A full-stack web application serving as a course task manager for students